 - Cafe Volunteer Co-ordinator

-I have been a cafe volunteer for just over a year and a member of bureau since March 2017.
+I have been a cafe volunteer for several years and a member of Conseil since December 2018.

 So why not come and join us for coffee and cake.